Programming in Finance and Economics II

 - Learn how to choose the appropriate programming environment, including nocode programming

-- Learn how to manage IT projects, including self-management
+- Learn how to plan, manage, deploy and evaluate IT projects

 The goal of the lessons is not to cover every detail of a topic but rather to get students started with a new concept and to lay the foundations that allow them to deepen independently the topic.